 So far, you may not see the perceptron’s resemblance to a neuron.
 But how about painting it like this

-The activation function transforms the result of the linear combination between the independent variables and their associated weights and, as its name indicates, its objective is to determine the level of activation of the neuron.
-The simplest activation function is the so-called step function, defined as
+The activation function transforms the result of the linear combination between the independent variables and their associated weights.
+As its name suggests, its purpose is to determine the activation level of the neuron.
+The simplest activation function is called the step function, defined as

 where t is a parameter of the model.
-With this example, the neuron’s output will be 1 (we say that the neuron will be activated, or that its information will propagate through the axon) if and only if the linear combination exceeds the threshold value t, while otherwise its output will be 0.
-This function, although very intuitive, has a major drawback: it is not differentiable.
-As we will see, in the learning process we will need the involved functions to be differentiable, and that is why other activation functions are chosen.
+With this example, the neuron’s output will be 1 (we say that the neuron will be activated, or that its information will propagate through the axon) if and only if the linear combination exceeds the threshold value t.
+Otherwise, its result will be 0.
+Although this function is very intuitive, it has the disadvantage of not being derivable.
+In the learning process, we need the functions involved to be derivable.
+For this reason, other activation functions are used.
 One of the most commonly used is the logistic function, defined by the formula

 This function is indeed differentiable, and in fact its derivative satisfies the simple equation

 which greatly simplifies the learning process.
-The shape of the logistic function can be seen in Figure 2: for arbitrarily positive values of x, it tends to one, and for arbitrarily negative values, it tends to 0, with σ(0) = 0.5 .
-Thus, the neuron will be switched on (ŷ = 1) if the linear combination is very positive, and switched off (ŷ = 0) if it is very negative.
+The shape of the logistic function can be seen in Figure 2.
+For arbitrarily positive values of x, it tends to one.
+In the case of arbitrarily negative values, it tends to 0, satisfying σ(0) = 0.5.
+Thus, the neuron will activate (ŷ = 1) if the linear combination is very positive.
+Conversely, it will turn off (ŷ = 0) if it is very negative.

 Now, what does the perceptron learning process consist of?
 Well, it is about finding the weights ωi that best fit the data we have.

 This data consists of a (preferably large) set of observations in which we know both the independent variables and the variable we want to learn to predict.
 The idea is that, for each input example, the model tries to predict the target variable from the independent variables.
-At the beginning it won’t succeed, but since we know the real value of the variable to be predicted, we will be able to correct it after each prediction so that it yields better and better results.
+At first, it will make many mistakes.
+However, since we know the actual value of the variable to be predicted, it will correct itself after each prediction so that it will give better results each time.

-The first step in any supervised learning algorithm is to divide the dataset into two sets, called the training set and the test set.
-The first set, as its name suggests, is the one we will use to train the model, while the second set will be used to evaluate the model once the training process is finished.
+The first step in any supervised learning algorithm is to divide the dataset into two parts.
+A training set and a test set.
+The training set, as its name suggests, is used to build the model, while the test set serves to validate it once the training process is complete.

 In order to assess how good a prediction is in order to give feedback to the model during the training process, we must define a loss function.
 This function J(ŷ, y) should quantify the error made in estimating the value of y in each prediction ŷ.